8 Reason Why You Should Open a Registered Retirement Savings Plan (RRSP)

 Reason #7: The contribution limit can supplement your retirement savings

 The contribution limit of a Registered Retirement Savings Plan (RRSP) is a huge benefit for those who want to maximize their tax deduction amount and those who are dedicated to saving up for their retirement.
-The maximum contribution amount for the RRSP in 2023 was $30,780 or 18% of your annual income, whichever amount is lower.
-The maximum contribution amount for 2024 is going to be $32,490 or 18% of your annual income, whichever is lower.
+The maximum contribution amount for 2026 is going to be $33,810 or 18% of your annual income, whichever is lower.

-What is awesome about this is the fact that the annual contribution deadline for your RRSP is up until usually the beginning of March of the next year and these contributions will be applied to the prior years income tax deduction.
-For example: The contributions that you make towards your RRSP up until March 1st, 2024 will be applied to your tax deductions for your 2023 taxes.
+What is great about this is the fact that the annual contribution deadline for your RRSP is up until usually the beginning of March of the next year and these contributions will be applied to the prior years income tax deduction.
+For example: the contributions that you make towards your RRSP up until March 2nd, 2026 will be applied to your tax deductions for your 2025 taxes.

 This contribution limit is great because it is fairly large and can definitely help you grow a comfortable retirement savings amount if you are maximizing your RRSP.
 Even if you don’t maximize your RRSP, keep in mind that you can carry over unused amounts to the next year and you can hold off on tax deductions on your income if you want to benefit from a greater tax saving if you know your income might increase in the future.